changweisi2/Prompt-Benchmark/README.md

 # GAOKAO

-A　repository for the problems of the Gaokao of 2010-2025.
+A　repository for the problems of Gaokao of 2010-2025.